 Hotel de Crillon

-After more than three years of renovations, luxurious Hotel de Crillon, a Rosewood Hotel, reopened earlier this year.
+After more than three years of renovations, luxurious Hotel de Crillon, a Rosewood Hotel, reopened in 2017.
 Once a private mansion, it has welcomed celebrities, royals and other elite guests since 1909.
 While designers and architects kept the property’s stunning historic elements, such as its landmark facade, amethyst chandeliers and gold and crystal Baccarat decanters, its rooms, suites and public spaces were given elegant, French-chic makeovers.
 New amenities include a heated swimming pool, cigar lounge and wine cellar.

 Le Grand Musee du Parfum

 Indulge your nose at the new Grand Musee du Parfum in Paris.
 French perfumes are famous, of course, and this museum helps visitors understand how they’re imagined, created and enjoyed.
 Take the three-part tour to hear the histories and stories behind the perfumes, immerse yourself in the fragrances and learn how they're formulated.
-An exhibit of bottles, "Perfume Legends," is on display through Jan.
-28, 2018.
 You may recognize some of the iconic bottles, like Yves Saint Laurent’s Opium.

 Airbnb fans, this one’s for you.
 Guests are commenting that the recently opened Paris Hoxton is an affordable alternative to host-owned rental properties.
 The Hoxton occupies one part of an 18th-century building in the 2nd arrondissement.
 The rest of the building houses a speakeasy bar and restaurant, a courtyard and underground rooms, known as Les Voutes, designed for meetings and private parties.
 Inside the hotel, 300-year-old grand staircases lead to contemporary-style rooms.
 Book your preference by room category: Shoebox, Cosy (sic), Roomy or Biggy.